-I hope you enjoyed The Catipoce.
-And now it’s time for a new poem by Robert Louis Stevenson.
+November 2018: I hope you enjoyed The Catipoce.
+And now it’s time for a poem by Robert Louis Stevenson.
 It was published in 1886, in a book called A Child’s Garden of Verses but is still very popular.
 If you scroll down you can hear it read by Billy Connolly.
 And you might like to have a look at your own shadow.
 We don’t usually notice them but they are such fun to play with.

 The funniest thing about him is the way he likes to grow-

 He hasn’t got a notion of how children ought to play,

 One morning, very early, before the sun was up,

 October 2018: When I was small my mother introduced me to James Reeves’ writing via a book called Prefabulous Anamiles.
 For some reason this is the one that truly grabbed at my imagination.
 You can find it now in a book called Complete Poems For Children by James Reeves.

 Thus spoke the maiden in alarm;

 She had good cause to fear: